open-quantum-safe/liboqs-go/docker/README.md

 docker build -t liboqs-go .

 ```
-You can start the container and run the kem example with:
+You can start the container and run the tests with:
 ```cmd
 docker run liboqs-go